An Indian Odyssey

 Odyssey's India Tour Highlights

 One of the highlights of our trip to India is a journey to the Amber Fort, in the heart of Jaipur in North India.
-We ascend by elephant to the top of the hill, and look down on spectacular views.
+Our small group tour will ascend by elephant to the top of the hill, and look down on spectacular views.
 In Jaipur, we also make time for one of the essential sights of India, the pink rose Maharaja's City Palace.

 The Taj Mahal is another highlight of our trip , a favourite among Indian holiday destinations, but with the help of local guides and a local tour operator we also make time for unique experiences, lesser known archaeological and historical wonders off the tourist trail.
 One of these is Varanasi.
 Located on the west bank of the Ganges, this is India’s holiest Hindu city.
 The 90 or so ghats – steep steps leading to the banks of the river – define the region’s identity.
 While here, we take a ferry pilgrimage along the river early in the morning to watch the sun rise over the Ganges.

-We also experience the spectacular Elephanta Cave Temples off Mumbai’s eastern shore.
+We also experience the spectacular Elephanta Cave Temples off Mumbai’s eastern shore on a .
 A UNESCO World Heritage site, the cave temples are chiselled into the rocky cliff and dedicated to the god Shiva.

 In south India, the city of Kochi (Cochin) is a highly cosmopolitan trading centre for spices and seafood.
 The capital of Kerala, this city has an extraordinary heritage born from influences of Dutch, Portuguese, French, and British colonialism.
 Surrounded by palm groves, green fields, inland lakes, and backwaters, Cochin and Kerala have enchanted visitors from around the world for centuries.